gocd-contrib/gocd_auth_plugin_guest_user/README.md

 # Installation

 Install by building it and placing it in the plugins/external directory and restarting the server.
-If installed properly, you should be able to see a big (ugly) purple button during login, which allows you to login as a guest user.
+If installed properly, you should be able to see a big (ugly) blue button during login, which allows you to login as a guest user.

 ![Image](https://raw.githubusercontent.com/arvindsv/gocd_auth_plugin_guest_user/master/images/LoginAsGuest.gif)